Breguet VS Blancpain Watches

 Whenever we are asked "What brand is better Breguet or Blancpain?" we can go on a tangent explaining the differences between these two watchmakers before finding out which is the best option for the individual asking the question.
 There is a good reason for that since the answer can be coming from a variety of different angles and contexts.
 Today we will tackle all possible meanings in one epic mother-of-all comparisons and review.

-Both of these brands make high-end watches, have a huge following and are some of the most favorite brands among watch collectors.
-Both brands are rich in watchmaking history.
+Both of these brands make high-end watches, have a huge following, and are some of the most favorite brands among watch collectors.
+Both are not new brands and are rich in watchmaking history.
 However, the Blancpain brand name got a new start after a long hiatus but regardless, both have their strengths and virtues.

-Today we will address how these watches compare Blancpain and Breguet in the following contexts:
+Today we will address how these watches compare Blancpain and Breguet in terms of the following contexts:

 Blancpain is considered a cut above many of the luxury brands and positions themselves in the top tier amongst some of the most excellent names in the industry including Breguet, but also A. Lange & Sohne, Jaeger-LeCoultre, Vacheron Constantin, Patek Philippe, and other top-shelf brands.
 Indeed, their pricing reflects this with watches only starting at a list price of $8,400 and many going all the way up to over 6 figure price tags (and we're not even talking about models with a diamond-encrusted dial).

 Breguet is one of the most respected names in the watchmaking world.
 While there are many that favor other brands such as the "big three" Audemars Piguet, Patek Philippe, and Vacheron Constantin.
 Or even lower market brands such as Rolex and Omega.
 Serious watch enthusiasts and collectors who appreciate horology and its colorful and fascinating history know the Breguet name very well.
 There is no denying that the historical watchmaker contributed immensely to the art of watchmaking.